redhat-best-practices-for-k8s/test-network-function/CONTRIBUTING.md

 ## Documentation guidelines

-Each exported API must have proper documentation.
-This documentation should adhere to `gofmt` rules.

-Each exported global variable or constant must have proper documentation which adheres to `gofmt`.
+Each exported API, global variable or constant must have proper documentation which adheres to `gofmt`.

 Each non-test `package` must have a package comment.
 Package comments must be block comments (`/* */`), unless they are short enough to fit on a single line when a line comment is allowed.